This version of SWEHB is associated with NPR 7150.2B. Click for the latest version of the SWEHB based on NPR7150.2D

 NASA users find this in the Tools Library in the Software Processes Across NASA (SPAN) site of the Software Engineering Community in NEN.

 The list is informational only and does not represent an “approved tool list”, nor does it represent an endorsement of any particular tool.
 The purpose is to provide examples of tools being used across the Agency and to help projects and centers decide what tools to consider.

 A documented lesson from the NASA Lessons Learned database notes the following:

 - Independent Verification and Validation of Embedded Software.
-Lesson Number: 0723 518: This lesson learned is based on Reliability Practice No. PD-ED-1228; from NASA Technical Memorandum 4322A, NASA Reliability Preferred Practices for Design and Test.
+Lesson Number: 0723: This lessons learned is based on Reliability Practice No. PD-ED-1228; from NASA Technical Memorandum 4322A, NASA Reliability Preferred Practices for Design and Test.

 The Department of Defense publication Crosstalk Magazine contains the following lessons learned related to static analysis tools:

 - Challenges in Deploying Static Analysis Tools.
 300 For higher quality software and competitive products, many projects are feverishly deploying static analysis tools.
 Unfortunately, it turns out that many of the deployments are failures.
 Some have discontinued static analysis tools altogether.
 Some continue to use them, but find that the results are not as effective as they hoped.

 There are many challenges facing static analysis tool deployments.
 Although static analysis tools have some weaknesses, the main challenge stems from people.
 Whether the tool deployment succeeds or fails depends on the people behind it.
 What are the challenges facing static analysis tool deployments and how can those challenges be overcome?
 This paper tries to answer that question based on our own deployment of the tools, consultancies with other organizations, and others' experiences 429.